kxvn-lx/k.p0s-2/.github/instructions/code.instructions.md

-Never use Barell files; always use direct imports. organise,structured the file and code so that it has maximise readability. put header comments to section the code like ```// ----- <HEADER> -----. ensure you follow useEffect.instructions.md file.
+Never use Barell files; always use direct imports. organise,structured the file and code so that it has maximise readability. put header comments to section the code like ```// ----- <HEADER> -----. ensure you follow useEffect.instructions.md file. all UI facing texts MUST use natural indonesian language.

 Response & Style Rules